SilvioWeging/kASA/README.md

 ### macOS

-Since the native C\+\+ compiler on macOS (Clang) is not compatible with kASA(yet?), you'll need GCC (and cmake).
-Here are a few links, where you can get it:
+If you have Clang with LLVM installed (check with `clang --version`, is usually included in Xcode) do the same as above (Linux).

+Should you prefer the GCC toolchain or don't have cmake installed, the following steps might be helpful:

 * [Command Line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)
 * [Homebrew](https://brew.sh/)
 * [GCC](https://discussions.apple.com/thread/8336714)
 * cmake: open a terminal and type `brew install cmake`

-Afterwards (thanks for going through this trouble), please type this into your terminal:
+Afterwards, please type this into your terminal:
 ```
 	export CC=/usr/local/bin/gcc
 	export CXX=/usr/local/bin/g++